How to Remove Foot Warts: A Guide to Plantar Wart Treatment

 Warts are quickly disseminated through skin-to-skin contact or by sharing personal effects with others.
 You continually reinfect yourself by touching the wart and then touching another part of your body.
 That implies that you need to stop if you pick or touch your warts.
 So, wash your hands well before and after touching your warts.

-The majority of plantar warts do not require treatment.
-However, if your warts are painful or spreading, your doctor may advise you to take an over-the-counter medication.
-Salicylic acid, duct tape, and freezing sprays are examples of these.
 Your doctor may advise you to apply a more potent topical plantar wart treatment for exceptionally stubborn warts or inject them with medication.
 Warts can also be surgically removed or frozen by your doctor.

 What Causes Plantar Warts?